WestDRI/autumnschool22/content/bash/bash-09-grep-find.md

 ## Combining `find` and `grep`
 <!-- ## Running a command on the results of `find` -->

-You always can do something like this:
+Let's say you want to run a command on each of the files in the output of `find`.
+You can always do something using command substitution like this:

 ```sh
 $ for f in $(find . -name "*.txt")